Eukaryot/sonic3air/framework/external/curl/curl/docs/CHECKSRC.md

 - `SPACESEMICOLON`: there was a space before semicolon, ` ;`.

-- `TABS`: TAB characters are not allowed!
+- `TABS`: TAB characters are not allowed

 - `TRAILINGSPACE`: Trailing whitespace on the line

 - `TYPEDEFSTRUCT`: we frown upon (most) typedefed structs

-- `UNUSEDIGNORE`: a checksrc inlined warning ignore was asked for but not used, that is an ignore that should be removed or changed to get used.
+- `UNUSEDIGNORE`: a `checksrc` inlined warning ignore was asked for but not used, that is an ignore that should be removed or changed to get used.

 ### Extended warnings